 Themes: Inclusive Design

-Mikaela is a researcher and designer with a background in health, innovation and architecture, who uses spatial research, design and systems thinking to understand the complex challenges around health and the environments we inhabit.
-Prior to joining GDI Hub, Mikaela worked as a Research Associate at the Helen Hamlyn Centre of Design looking at the process of designing and constructing buildings for later life care and with Stema Health on community-led solutions to improving health in low-resource settings.
-She has several years’ of varied experience across research and design: including work in architectural practices in Spain and China; and fieldwork on maternal health in rural Kenya and adolescent mental health in urban South Africa.
+Mikaela is a researcher and architectural designer with a background in health, innovation and architecture.
+A trained architect, prior to joining GDI Hub Mikaela worked as a Research Associate at the Helen Hamlyn Centre of Design looking at the process of designing and constructing buildings for later life care and with Stema Health on community-led solutions to improving health in low-resource settings.
+Mikaela also has experience working in architectural practices in Spain and China; and with fieldwork on global health around the world such as maternal health in rural Kenya and adolescent mental health in urban South Africa.